10 Famous Vietnamese Musicians in the 20th Century

 Sending the Sun to You.

 Pham Tuyen also writes songs for magazines, radio, and television.
-He used to be the former Chairman of the Hanoi Music Association, Standing Member of the Executive Committee of the Vietnam Musicians Association from 1963 to 1983.
+He was the former Chairman of the Hanoi Music Association and Standing Member of the Executive Committee of the Vietnam Musicians Association from 1963 to 1983.

-His compositions are often cheerful, heroic, and youthful, which make plenty of audiences receive well.
-In 2001, Pham Tuyen musician was awarded the State Prize for literature and art, and then, in 2012, the State of Vietnam awarded him the Ho Chi Minh Prize of the fourth time for literature and art.
+His compositions are often cheerful, heroic, and youthful, which makes plenty of audiences receive well.
+In 2001, Pham Tuyen, a musician, was awarded the State Prize for Literature and Art, and then, in 2012, the State of Vietnam awarded him the Ho Chi Minh Prize for the fourth time in literature and art.

 6. Luu Huu Phuoc Musician